Mercerenies/latitude/spec/i_syntax_and_semantics/ch5_literals.md

 (although they will evaluate to different symbols as the names are uninterned).

-A held value consists of a hash-quote (`#'`) followed by a name.
+A held value consists of a hash-quote (`#'`) followed by a literal expression or a name.
+The expression following the hash-quote is evaluated normally, but methods are not called unless passed explicit argument lists.
+So, normally, `-3 abs.` would return the absolute value of `-3`, because `abs` is a method which is called.
+However, `#'(-3 abs).` would return the `abs` method itself.
+To circumvent the behavior in a specific case, an explicit argument list can be provided, so `#'(-3 abs ()).` would call `abs`.

 A held value is fully retrieved from the current lexical or dynamic scope (according to the rules of [Slot Lookup](ch4_evaluation.md#slot-lookup)).
 However, the returned value is *not* called; it is simply returned as-is.
 Thus, if the object being retrieved is not an evaluating object, the held value